 If you have questions for extension development, try asking on:

-visual-studio-code, and over half of them already have answers.
+vscode-extensions, and over half of them already have answers.
 Search for your issue, ask questions, or help your fellow developers by answering VS Code extension development questions!

 To provide feedback on the documentation, create new issues at Microsoft/vscode-docs.
-If you have extension questions that you cannot find an answer for, or issues with VS Code Extension API, please open new issues at Microsoft/vscode.
+If you have extension questions that you cannot find an answer for, or issues with the VS Code Extension API, please open new issues at Microsoft/vscode.